filecoin-project/filecoin-docs/docs/mine/connectivity.md

 - 2. [install wireguard](https://www.wireguard.com/install) in your machine
 - 3. create a Wireguard keypair using the command `umask 077; wg genkey > privkey`
 - 4. send the public key associated with your private key to Ungleich.
 You can get the public key using `wg pubkey < privkey`
-- 5. wait to receive the wireguard configuration from Ungleich, then set it up in your machine.
+- 5. wait to receive the wireguard configuration from Ungleich, then set it up on your machine

 Voilá, now you have a new network interface with an IPv6 address.
 All traffic that gets used by that interface will be routed through Ungleich IPv6 VPN, which means that your machine, independent of where it is, will be publicly diable through that IPv6 address.

-Remember: You will need to add this multiaddr to the list of the multiaddrs used by your miner.
+Remember: You will need to add this multiaddr to the list of the multiaddrs used by your miner and then perform the steps above to announce that multiaddr on-chain.

 #### VPN IPv6 IoT Router Box (VIIRB)

-Recently, Ungleich announced an even simpler setup that can be done by installing a network box to your network.
+Recently, Ungleich announced an even simpler setup that can be done by installing a network box in your network.
 This box is known as the VIIRB.

 You can order a VIIRB at: